m3g/M3GTools/examples/gmd3D/README.md

 distribution on top of the solute structure.

-The MDDF must be computed with the GMD module of the MDAnalysis suite of packages (version 19.148 or greater), which is available here:
+The MDDF must be computed with the GMD module of the MDAnalysis suite of packages (important: version 19.340 from Dec 6th, 2019, or greater, is required), which is available here:

 http://leandro.iqm.unicamp.br/mdanalysis/gmd